General information and tips for prospective fellowship applicants

 • ASME Student Membership

-• Compelling letters of recommendation (1 min/ 2 mx) of educator or professional engineer who knows the student's engineering mechanics work and can comment on the student's engineering mechanics activities and research
+• Compelling letters of recommendation (1 min/ 2 mx) of an educator or professional engineer who knows the student's engineering mechanics work and can comment on the student's engineering mechanics activities and research

 • Student's leadership within the community and potential contribution to the engineering profession based on the comments in the recommendation letters.